 Where to stay in Milan

-Milan isn’t short of chic hotels.
-Casa Baglioni is a sophisticated choice that you’ll want to check out.
-Set in the Brera district, this hotel is modern and beautiful.
+Milan has so many chic hotels.
+Casa Baglioni is a modern and beautiful choice in the Brera district.
 It also has a Michelin-starred restaurant which is perfect for a special honeymoon dinner.

 Day 8-10 Bellagio, Lake Como (3 nights)

 After a week exploring 3 different Italian cities, the last part of your honeymoon is focused more on nature.
-Lake Como is famed world over and is an idyllic and utterly romantic spot to end your trip!
+There’s a reason why Lake Como is so famous – it’s an idyllic and romantic spot to end your trip!

 Things to see & do in Bellagio

-Renowned for being one of the prettiest and most charming towns on Lake Como, Bellagio is an amazing last spot to relax and enjoy the beauty.
+Renowned for being one of the prettiest and most charming towns on Lake Como, Bellagio is an amazing last spot to relax on your honeymoon and enjoy the beauty.

-A boat tour on Lake Como is also an absolute must and a bucket list experience for your honeymoon.
-You can opt for a private tour that will take you past gorgeous lakeside towns, extravagant villas and picturesque spots.
+For a bucket list honeymoon experience, I recommend a boat tour on Lake Como.
+You can book a private tour that will take you past gorgeous lakeside towns, villas and the prettiest spots.

 Where to stay in Bellagio

 Hotel Belvedere is one of the most romantic hotels in the area.
-Located on a hill, just a short walk from the centre of Bellagio, the hotel offers beautiful views of the area.
-(You’ll definitely want to book a lake view suite!)
-You’ll also find an outdoor swimming pool, spa and beautiful gardens.
+It’s located on a hill, just a short walk from the centre of Bellagio, and has an outdoor swimming pool and beautiful views of the area.
+You’ll definitely want to book a lake view suite!

 10 day Italy honeymoon itinerary #2: Rome, Sorrento, Amalfi Coast + Capri